blazium-engine/blazium-docs/tutorials/3d/global_illumination/using_lightmap_gi.rst

 To combat noise without increasing bake times too much, a denoiser can be used.
 A denoiser is an algorithm that runs on the final baked lightmap, detects patterns of noise and softens them while attempting to best preserve detail.
-Godot offers two denoising algorithms:
+Blazium offers two denoising algorithms:

 JNLM (Non-Local Means with Joint Filtering)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-JNLM is the default denoising method and is included in Godot.
+JNLM is the default denoising method and is included in Blazium.
 It uses a simple
 but efficient denoising algorithm known as *non-local means*.
 JNLM runs on the
-GPU using a compute shader, and is compatible with any GPU that can run Godot
+GPU using a compute shader, and is compatible with any GPU that can run Blazium
 4's Vulkan-based rendering methods.
 No additional setup is required.

 JNLM's denoising can be adjusted using the **Denoiser Strength** property that